 Gardens

-How to get rid of carpenter bees – 7 expert solutions to deter these burrowing pests from your yard
+How to get rid of carpenter bees – 9 expert solutions for deterring these destructive pests

 Of course, prevention is better than cure, and we would always encourage wildlife-safe, environmentally-friendly methods where possible.
+If you've already tried using natural repellents for carpenter bees, but you're struggling with them then look no further than this guide.
 We spoke to pest control experts to discover the best options, so you can learn how to get rid of carpenter bees quickly and safely.

 Carpenter bee on white flower